 Step 1: Five minutes

-Read all the information you're given.
-Think about what the essential points are, what specific words communicate and key pieces of info that stand out.
+Read all the information it has to offer.
+Think about what the really essential points are, what specific words communicate and the key pieces of info that jump out.
 Highlight them.

-There is probably a lot of info there, and probably A LOT of words flying around.
-You’re going to break down the brief into just 16 words.
+There's probably a lot there, and probably A LOT of words flying around.
+So now you’re going to break down the brief into just 16 words.
 These 16 words should communicate what the brief is asking you to do.
-Imagine you are giving this to someone instead of the full brief.
-How can you get them to understand what the task is in the same way but in only 16 words?
-Pull in any of the specific info or words you highlighted to help you.
+Imagine you're giving this to someone instead of the full brief.
+How can you get them to understand what the task is?
+Switch up the sentences you've highlighted, pull in your key words/phrases or just write a new 16-word brief from scratch.

 Step 2: Two minutes